 END BLOCK and SLICE/BLOCK template.

-Reviewer’s Note: Because customers can have numerous resources and the subsections of section 2 can span multiple pages, BPA is proposing unique subsection numbering of 2 (1), 2(2), etc. (as opposed to simply numbering resources as (1), (2),….) under section 2 so that it is easier to know which resource is being referred to.
+Reviewer’s Note: Because customers can have numerous resources and the subsections of section 2 can span multiple pages, BPA will apply subsection numbering as 2 (1), 2(2), etc. (as opposed to simply numbering resources as (1), (2),….) under section 2 so that it is easier to know which resource is being referred to.

 2. LIST OF SPECIFIED RESOURCES